s123lin/projects/TensorflowNNFaceRecognition/README.md

 **Summary**

 In this analysis, two versions of the “Inception” CNN model is tested against two different approaches to facial recognition: the classifier and the triplet loss.
 The main training data was the “Labeled Faces in the Wild” (LFW).
-This dataset was manually broken into a larger training set (size = 13k images) and smaller validation testing set (size = 48 images).
+This dataset was manually broken into a larger training set (size = 13k images) and smaller testing set (size = 48 images).

 A type of Multi-task CNN was used to for pre-processing of images as it was more effective for images with distorted face angles/expressions.